ten-protocol/ten-documentation/docs/getting-started/for-developers/explore-contracts-in-obscuro.md

 ---
 sidebar_position: 1
 ---
-# Explore Contracts in Obscuro
+# Explore Contracts in Ten

-Obscuro offers a distinct environment for smart contract development so you'll need to consider how to design your dApps slightly differently from how you would a transparent dApp.
+Ten offers a distinct environment for smart contract development so you'll need to consider how to design your dApps slightly differently from how you would a transparent dApp.
 This guide explains these differences:

 ## 1. Accessing Storage Values

-While both Ethereum and Obscuro allow easy access to public variables, their handling of private variables differs significantly, highlighting Ethereum's transparency challenges and Obscuro's privacy solutions.
+While both Ethereum and Ten allow easy access to public variables, their handling of private variables differs significantly, highlighting Ethereum's transparency challenges and Ten's privacy solutions.

 ### Ethereum's Transparency Challenge